 An attorney can make sure all the relevant evidence is preserved so that any party that played a role in the wrongful death can be held accountable.
 This is one reason why it is so important that you contact an attorney as soon as possible, as evidence tends to disappear over time.

-A Texas wrongful death lawyer can help ensure that you meet all of the state’s legal deadlines, as well as offer advice on creating an estate, documenting evidence for your claim, and thoroughly investigating the circumstances surrounding your loved one’s death.
+A San Antonio wrongful death lawyer can help ensure that you meet all of the state’s legal deadlines, as well as offer advice on creating an estate, documenting evidence for your claim, and thoroughly investigating the circumstances surrounding your loved one’s death.

 We understand how difficult the death of a family member can be.
 A wrongful death case is often an emotionally overwhelming experience, and our legal team will be there to provide compassion and support during this difficult time.
 Our lawyers will address all your questions and concerns and represent you every step of the way.